 The UX Designer

 UX designers are concerned with how the site feels.
 There are no simple formulas to success as every visitor may have different tastes, interests, and devices.
 Many of today’s visitors come from mobile devices; 27% of B2B users come from smartphones.
-UX design must result in a product that flows smoothly, intuitively, and consistently from one point to the next, be it site navigation, the checkout process, page hierarchies, and so on.
+According to a ux designer brisbane, UX design must result in a product that flows smoothly, intuitively, and consistently from one point to the next, be it site navigation, the checkout process, page hierarchies, and so on.

 When designing your site, it helps to remember that the UI is the visual elements the user will encounter on each page, while the UX is the total reaction to all these elements working together from throughout the site to enhance its value to the user.